First, what is a webhook?

 invalid-quantity - Invalid quantity.

 Quantities must be a valid numeric value.
-Any other non numeric values will cause the webhook request to be rejected.
+Any other non-numeric values will cause the webhook request to be rejected.

 invalid-asset-class - Invalid asset class.